Harmonicas for Health

 You don't have to be a musician.
 You don't even have to know how to read music.
 If you have a song in your heart and an interest in trying a tiny instrument to make a big difference in your health and wellbeing, then you're ready to learn how to play the harmonica.

 It may seem counter-intuitive to suggest a wind instrument to help those with respiratory disease or other breathing issues.
-Building lung power and capacity is a priority.
+But we all know that maintaining lung power and capacity is a priority.
 When you pair breathing exercises with playing the harmonica ... now that's where the fun and the benefits begin!

 "I started the lesson feeling trepidation.
 Now I am excited to do it!"